netgroup-polito/frog4-sdn-do/README.md

 ## Use cases

 Use cases examples are in the [use_cases](./use_cases) folder.
-There, for each use case you can find condifiguration scripts, NF-FG and more.
+There, for each use case you can find configuration scripts, NF-FGs and more.